Cathella/book-store/README.md

 - Use redux-logger to check if the application is working correctly on the console logs
 - Implement adding and removing a book in the components.

+### Milestone 3:
+- Connect the React-Redux application to an existing API
+- Add books to the API
+- Remove books from the API

 ## Built With

 - HTML, CSS & JS